junhyukoh/value-prediction-network/README.md

 `train_vpn` script contains commands for reproducing the main result of the paper.

 # Notes
+* Tensorboard shows the performance of the epsilon-greedy policy.
+This is NOT the learning curve in the paper, because epsilon decreases from 1.0 to 0.05 for the first 1e6 steps.
+Instead, `[logdir]/eval.csv` shows the performance of the agent using greedy-policy.
 * Our code supports multi-gpu training.
 You can specify GPU IDs in `--gpu` option (e.g., `--gpu 0,1,2,3`).